How to Plan a Business Conference Lunch Menus

 Themed American and Ethnic Buffets

-Most caterers will offer several different themed lunch options for consideration, such as Italian, American, Asian, etc. These options allow the event planner to incorporate their food selection into the overall theme of an event.
-For example, popular themes include the following:
+Most caterers will offer several different themed lunch options for consideration, such as Italian, American, Asian, etc. These options allow the coordinator to incorporate their food selection into the overall theme of an event.
+For example, popular themes include the following with a variety of appetizers, entree, and dessert options related to any of these and other buffet themes.

 - American: burgers and fries